-- Maximum of nine (9) players and one (1) coach allowed, (or less depending of your state requirements) In NM no more than 5 for Red Level Counties, 10 for Yellow Level Counties and 20 for Green Level. - Groups should remain as consistent as possible throughout Phase I. - Training groups must be separated by 15 yards at all times - Maintain social distancing of at least 6ft at all times - Coaches, spectators, administrators and players wear masks at all times - Maintain COVID-19 mitigation and incident action plans, (each affiliate must have a designated COVID-19 mitigation contact person that is responsible for compliance, communications, record retention, mitigation and incident management). - Allow adequate time for good habits and compliance with Covid-19 protocols, (sanitizing equipment/gear/hands), provide for entry/exit pathways to prevent cross contact, social distancing field markings/setup and allow for screening questions/temperature testing. - No competitions or tournaments recommended/sanctioned in NM - Injury risk prevention strategy (See attached "Play On" and NMYSA Risk Mitigation for non-compliance) - Maintain attendance records of each training session, (when/where/who)
+- Maximum of nine (9) players and one (1) coach allowed, (or less depending of your state requirements) In NM effective 10-16-20 no more than 5 participants - Groups should remain as consistent as possible throughout Phase I. - Training groups must be separated by 15 yards at all times - Maintain social distancing of at least 6ft at all times - Coaches, spectators, administrators and players wear masks at all times - Maintain COVID-19 mitigation and incident action plans, (each affiliate must have a designated COVID-19 mitigation contact person that is responsible for compliance, communications, record retention, mitigation and incident management). - Allow adequate time for good habits and compliance with Covid-19 protocols, (sanitizing equipment/gear/hands), provide for entry/exit pathways to prevent cross contact, social distancing field markings/setup and allow for screening questions/temperature testing. - No competitions or tournaments recommended/sanctioned in NM - Injury risk prevention strategy (See attached "Play On" and NMYSA Risk Mitigation for non-compliance) - Maintain attendance records of each training session, (when/where/who)